datahub-project/datahub/docs/quickstart.md

 :::note

    If you see "command not found", try running cli commands with the prefix 'python3 -m' instead like `python3 -m datahub version`

-   DataHub CLI does not support Python 2.x versions so it might not work with `python -m datahub version` in case `python` points to a Python 2.x version
+   Note that DataHub CLI does not support Python 2.x.

 :::